Setting Up an Offline Event

-They could be a gala night, ball, trivia event and more.
-Anything that relates to a physical event you would like supporters to register for. without needing to have a fundraising page (if you would like your supporters to have fundraising pages to collect donations, these are managed through Online Events and you can read about setting up an online event here).
+You can set up offline events a gala night, ball, trivia event, and more.
+Anything that relates to a physical event you would like supporters to register for, without needing to have a fundraising page.
+If you would like your supporters to have fundraising pages to collect donations, these are managed through Online Events, and you can read about setting up an online event here).

 Setting up your first offline event

-After stepping through the wizard your default offline event will be set-up as Draft.
-You will be on the General Setup tab of your event and here edit the event URL, add a code for unique reporting, apply a category and much more...
+After stepping through the wizard, your default offline event will be set up as Draft.
+You will be on the General Setup tab of your event, and here you can edit the event URL, add a code for unique reporting, apply a category, and much more...
 If you’d like your event landing page to display the location and start/end time for your event, be sure to specify these details under the Event Date and Location and Event Start Time sections located further down the page.

 Entries & Fees

 Clicking on the Entries & Fees tab will take you to where you can open or close entries, set a date/time for entries to automatically close and specify the closed message that will appear when your event is closed.